Browse our Kota Kinabalu Tours

-Like the rest of Borneo, KK is a mixed population.
-Malay, Chinese, Indian, Indonesian, and Filipino people are found along with indigenous Borneans, like Dusun, Kadazan, and Murut.
+Like the rest of Borneo, KK is highly mixed in its population.
+Malay, Chinese, Indian, Indonesian, and Filipino people call the city home, along with indigenous Borneans, like Dusun, Kadazan, and Murut.
 Buddhism, Islam, and Christianity are all practiced.

 January through March, the dry season, is generally a good time to visit KK.
-But as a tropical destination, there’s very little variation in temperature throughout the year — that means, expect it to be hot and humid.
+But as a tropical destination, there’s little variation in temperature throughout the year—expect it to be hot and humid.

 Take a day to fish, snorkel, or scuba dive.
 Or hike your way through the forests of Kinabalu Park.
-KK does have its share of shopping, restaurants, and bars, but you’ll find most of your fun in the wild.
+KK has its share of shopping, restaurants, and bars, but you’ll find most of your fun in the wild.

-KK is renowned for seafood.
-Snack on grilled prawns and smoked fish at the night markets.
-Culture is best discovered through food.
-But you should also visit the villages just outside KK.
-Learn about Borneo’s indigenous communities.
+Culture is best discovered through food, and KK is renowned for its seafood.
+Snack on grilled prawns and smoked fish at night markets.
+You should also visit the villages just outside KK and learn about Borneo’s indigenous communities.